-- The opening of China, India and the former Soviet Union to world markets was felt from the 1990s. - A second period, from 2001 to the 2008 global financial crisis, saw pervasive convergence of poor countries.
-Rapid urbanisation and industrialisation in Asia led to rising commodity prices. - A recent period in the 2010s, in which convergence has temporarily slowed down is driven by the global recession and China's transformation from a manufacturing and export-led economy to one based on services and consumption, which led to a slump in commodity prices.
+- The opening of China, India and the former Soviet Union to world markets was felt from the 1990s. - A second period, from 2001 to the 2008 global financial crisis, saw pervasive convergence of poor countries due to increasingly China-centric growth.
+Rapid urbanisation and industrialisation in Asia led to rising commodity prices. - A recent period in the 2010s, in which shifting wealth has temporarily slowed down.
+This has been driven by the global recession and China's transformation from a manufacturing and export-led economy to one based on services and consumption, which led to a slump in commodity prices.

-This transformation of economic geography had a profound effect on global development.
+Shifting wealth had a profound effect on global development.
 It re-drew the map of economic relations in terms of trade, finance and migration.
 It boosted global growth, lifting millions out of poverty.
 And it changed global governance architecture.